-I am Reader in Computational Linguistics in the School of Electronic Engineering and Computer Science at Queen Mary University of London.
-I am joint head of the Computational Linguistics Lab and deputy head of the Cognitive Science research group; I'm also a member of the Centre for Intelligent Sensing and the Centre for Digital Music.
-Beyond that, I co-founded Chatterbox Labs in 2011.
+I am Professor of Computational Linguistics in the School of Electronic Engineering and Computer Science at Queen Mary University of London, where I am head of the Computational Linguistics Lab, deputy head of the Cognitive Science research group, a fellow of the Digital Environment Research Institute and a member of the Centre for Intelligent Sensing.
+I am also Višji Znanstveni Sodelavec (senior researcher) at the Jožef Stefan Institute in Ljubljana, Slovenia.
+Until recently (2023), I was a Turing Fellow of the Alan Turing Institute in London, and a member of the Academic Board for Ada, the National College for Digital Skills.
+Beyond academia, I co-founded Chatterbox Labs in 2011.

 My main research interest is in the computational semantics and pragmatics of dialogue - using the context of a conversation to build models of what people are actually talking about.
-I am on the advisory boards for:
+I have acted as an advisory board member for:

 - SIGDIAL, the ACL/ISCA special interest group for discourse and dialogue